CCSBT-Dev/sbtr/README.md

 # sbtr

-The package sbtr is an R package for manipulating and plotting Southern bluefin tuna (SBT) model outputs.
+The `sbtr` repository is an R package for manipulating and plotting Southern bluefin tuna (SBT) model outputs.

-## Installing sbtmod
+## Installing sbtr

-The `sbtr` package can be built and installed using:

-    make

-from within the `sbtr/` directory (or similar depending on your operating system).
-Alternatively, installation of the package can be done from within R using
+Installation of the `sbtr` package can be done from within R using:

     # Install package
     install.packages("devtools")